Maple Leafs win 4-1, end Lightning’s 5-game winning streak

 TORONTO (AP)Auston Matthews’s goal in the second period proved to be the winner as the Toronto Maple Leafs defeated the Tampa Bay Lightning 4-1 on Tuesday night.

-Michael Bunting, who had his 100th NHL point, Pierre Engvall and William Nylander also scored for Toronto.
+Michael Bunting, Pierre Engvall and William Nylander also scored for Toronto.
 Matt Murray made 18 saves.
 Engvall and Nylander, who added assists, scored into an empty net late.

-”Important game,” Maple Leafs head coach Sheldon Keefe said. ”We were a little tentative early there in that third, but then we found our legs.”

 Vladislav Namestnikov scored for Tampa Bay, which had its five-game winning streak halted.
 Andrei Vasilevskiy stopped 36 shots for the Lightning, who lost in regulation for just the fourth time in their last 17 games (13-4-0).